Biden to announce plan for US military to set up temporary Gaza aid port

 An unnamed Israeli official, speaking to the Reuters news agency, likewise said Israel “fully supports” the construction of a “temporary dock” in Gaza.

-The announcement has come as US President Joe Biden continues to face outrage for his administration’s political and material support for Israel in the war on Gaza.
+The announcement has come as President Biden continues to face outrage for his administration’s political and material support for Israel in the war on Gaza.

 The Biden administration has refused to call for a complete ceasefire and has continued to supply weapons to Israel for its war.